Sanjanadhananjayaa/AI-102-AIEngineer/Instructions/21-form-recognizer.md

 > **Important**: Before moving on, paste the SAS URI somewhere you will be able to retrieve it again later (for example, in a new text file in Visual Studio Code).

 15. In the Azure portal, refresh the resource group and verify that it contains the Azure Storage account just created.
-Open the storage account and in the pane on the left, select **Storage Browser (preview)**.
+Open the storage account and in the pane on the left, select **Storage Browser**.
 Then in Storage Browser, expand **BLOB CONTAINERS** and select the **sampleforms** container to verify that the files have been uploaded from your local **21-custom-form/sample-forms** folder.

 ## Train a model using the Document Intelligence SDK